A collaborative post.

 Establish a manageable budget

 There is absolutely no point in starting the search for the perfect holiday location until you have figured out what your budget will be.
 Prices for holidays in Europe vary depending on where you are going to go.
 It can also be dependent on season, and how many of you are travelling.
 For example, if you are looking at holidays in the South of France during peak season, this is likely to become very expensive.
 However, if you were to consider Holidays in Lanzarote over the off-peak season, you would still be able to find luxurious villas with all the amenities, but they are likely to be more affordable.
 Once you know what your budget is, you can then start to search for accommodation and flights which comfortably fit within that bracket.
+Holiday Park Guru has advice on places to stay in Germany and The Netherlands if these destinations are on your bucket list.

 Get all of your documents organised